z-edit/zedit/README.md

 You will also need to install the `windows-build-tools` package.
 Run `npm install --global --production windows-build-tools` in an elevated command prompt to do so.

 Clone zEdit and run `npm install` in an elevated command prompt in its directory.
 This will install required node modules and dependencies.
-You will also need to run `npm run rebuild` to rebuild the xelib native node addon to work with Electron and initialize submodules with `git submodule update --init`.
+You will also need to run `npm run rebuild` to rebuild the xelib native node addon to work with Electron.

+Initialize submodules with `git submodule update --init`, and install gulp with `npm i gulp-cli -g`.

 You can then run the application with `npm start`.

-## building
 You can build a release of the application using `npm run release`.
-The application structure is based off of [electron-boilerplate](https://github.com/szwacz/electron-boilerplate).

-## troubleshooting
-- If you get `Error: Electron failed to install correctly`, simply delete the `node_modules\electron` folder and run `npm install` again.
+NOTE: If you get `Error: Electron failed to install correctly`, simply delete the `node_modules\electron` folder if present and run `npm install` again.
+You can also try `npm install electron` if this doesn't work.

 # contact
 If you're looking for support or want to contribute, join the [Modding Tools discord server](https://discord.gg/GUfRdpT).